gabylaunay/Python-cookbook/src/content/_index.md

 This website provides a collection of Python scripts, snippets and tutorials for scientific data analysis.
-The currently available ressource are listed below:
+The currently available ressources are listed below:

 {{% children style="card" depth="2"  description="true" %}}